Asian sheephead wrasse: Description

-The Asian sheephead wrasse is one of the largest labrid species found in the waters of the western Pacific, reaching a weight of around 14.7 kg and a length of 100 cm.
-The body is globiform and bulky, and males are typically larger than females.
-The mouth is terminal, consistent with the fact that this fish is usually present in the middle of the water column, and prefer to eat prey directly in front of them or beneath them.
+The Asian sheephead wrasse is one of the largest wrasses found in the waters of the western Pacific, reaching a weight of around 14.7 kg and a length of 100 cm.
+The body is globiform and bulky, the caudal fin is truncate, and males are typically larger than females.
+The mouth is terminal, consistent with the fact that this fish is usually present in the middle of the water column, and prefer to eat prey directly in front of or beneath it.
 This fish has hard tooth-like structures present in the mouth, which are excellent for crushing crustaceans.
-The caudal fin is truncate.

 The fish is most known for the development of its bulbous forehead; however, this is prominent only in (adult) males, and juveniles lack this feature entirely.
-However, the juveniles do have black areas on certain fins; they are eventually lost in adults, and give way to the dominating pink-gray color of adults.
+Juveniles have black areas on certain fins; these are eventually lost in adults, and give way to the dominating pink-gray color of adults.
 So, unlike many other wrasses, the Asian sheephead wrasse is not particularly colorful.

-Like many other wrasses, the Asian sheephead wrasse is a sequential hermaphroditic species.
-Specifically, they are protogynous, meaning that fishes of this species are always born female and only change sex when they grow older (although there is no definite age when this occurs) and reach a critical body size; the sex change does not always happen, and the reverse change is not possible.
+Like many other wrasses, the Asian sheephead wrasse is sequentially hermaphroditic.
+Specifically, they are protogynous, meaning that individuals of this species are always born female and only change sex when they grow older (although there is no definite age when this occurs) and reach a critical body size; the sex change does not always happen, and reversion is impossible.
 After the transition, the fish gains a bulbous forehead.

 Biology

 Reproduction

 As mentioned above, adult females of this species are able to change into males when they reach a critical body size; after the transition, the fish gains a bulbous forehead, and also starts exhibiting aggressive behavior.
-Post-transitioned males possess some left-over characteristics of females, including some ovariform gonads.
+Post-transition males possess some left-over characteristics of females, including some ovariform gonads.

 Males and females reproduce by practicing spawning, which usually occurs in warmer waters; prior to mating, males and females engage in courtship.
 It has been observed that one large male tends to mate with multiple smaller females at the same time, indicating a polygynous mating system.

 Age and growth

-This fish is able to live up to forty to fifty years.
-At age zero, immature females are around 1 cm in length, reaching around 40 cm at the age of fifteen years.
-Mature males are around 40 cm to 60 cm and can spend the remaining portion of their lives that size.
+This fish is able to live up to 40 to 50 years.
+At age zero, the fry is around 1 cm in length, growing to about 40 cm at the age of 15.
+Mature males are around 40-60 cm and can spend the remaining portion of their lives at that size.

 Diet

-This fish mostly consumes marine invertebrates such as mollusks, crabs, and sea urchins, but also takes vertebrates like small fish.
+The Asian sheephead wrasse mostly consumes marine invertebrates such as mollusks, crabs, and sea urchins, but also takes vertebrates like small fish.
 In eating sea urchins, the Asian sheephead wrasse plays an important role in their population control, and thus is crucial in maintaining healthy marine habitats.